lmcrean/Crocodile-Kingdom/README.md

 The following Stack Overflow posts were used to solve issues in the project:

-- https://stackoverflow.com/questions/48474/how-do-i-position-one-image-on-top-of-another-in-html helped with arranging the Crocodile sprite with layers on top of each other.
+- https://stackoverflow.com/questions/48474/how-do-i-position-one-image-on-top-of-another-in-html helped with arranging the Crocodile sprite with layers on top of each other using absolute and relative positioning.

 ## 6.3.
 Technologies Used